 Our board of directors recognizes the importance of director attendance at board and committee meetings.
-The full board of directors met four times during 2021.
-During 2021, each member of the board of directors attended in person or participated in 75% or more of the aggregate of (i) the total number of meetings held by the board of directors (during the period that such person served as a director) and (ii) the total number of meetings held by all committees of the board of directors on which such person served (during the periods that such person served).
+The full board of directors met six times during 2023.
+During 2023, each member of the board of directors except Mr. Mathers attended in person or participated in 75% or more of the aggregate of (i) the total number of meetings held by the board of directors (during the period that such person served as a director) and (ii) the total number of meetings held by all committees of the board of directors on which such person served (during the periods that such person served).
+Mr. Mathers attended 73% of the board of directors meetings and meetings of the committees of the board of directors on which Mr. Mathers served in 2023.